-The Archdiocese of Leeds has 214 churches (as of 2007).
-The cathedral is in Liverpool and is dedicated to Christ the King.
+The Archdiocese of Liverpool has 214 churches (as of 2007).
+The cathedral is in Liverpool and dedicated to Christ the King.
 The Diocese of Liverpool was founded on 29 September 1850, and elevated to become an archdiocese on 28 October 1911.
 It consists of the county of Lancashire south of the Ribble, parts of Merseyside, Cheshire, Greater Manchester, and the Isle of Man.
 It is the Metropolitan diocese in Province of Liverpool.

-Solid interwar church, built in Italian Renaissance style.
+A solid interwar church, built in Italian Renaissance style.
 The interior volume, finishes and acoustics are of high...
 Read More